rjones30/gluex-osg-jobscripts/README.md

 ...
 ```

-The above command creates a new condor submit file in directory <mygridjob>.logs, consisting of the full statistics contained in your <mygridjob>.py sliced into a discrete number of grid-sized processes, and submits them all to the condor batch system for execution on the osg.
+The above command creates a new condor submit file in directory &lt;mygridjob>.logs, consisting of the full statistics contained in your &lt;mygridjob>.py sliced into a discrete number of grid-sized processes, and submits them all to the condor batch system for execution on the osg.
 The "condor_q" command can then be executed from time to time to monitor the progress of the job.
-As the slices complete, the output files show up in the cwd directory from which the "./mygridjob.py submit" command was issued, while the job logs are sent to subdirectory <mygridjob>.logs, where <mygridjob> is whatever name you used in the "cp" command.
+As the slices complete, the output files show up in the cwd directory from which the "./mygridjob.py submit" command was issued, while the job logs are sent to subdirectory &lt;mygridjob>.logs, where &lt;mygridjob> is whatever name you used in the "cp" command.